 Tools for Sharpening Lawn Mower Blades

-Now that you know why it is important to sharpen lawn mower blades when they are dull, let's find out the best way to do the job.
+Now that you know why it is important to sharpen dull lawn mower blades and when to do it, let's find out the best way to do the job.
 You have a variety of sharpening tools from which to choose, including both manual tools and power tools.
 Knowing which is the right one for you depends on how much you mow and on your landscaping budget.

 If you want to cut lawns for a living, then you will almost surely want to own one of the high-end power tools sold for the purpose.
 These so-called "grinders" do not come cheap.
 You can expect to pay $700 or $800 for a good one.